 If you’re new to the world of hosting, Bluehost has got you covered with Drupal or Weebly, website builders that have drag and drop functionality that will help you get your site up in no time at all.
 Everything you need to set up and manage your account is located in one place, so it is unlikely that newbies will get “lost” on different pages.
 Bluehost’s added features include My sites— a feature that allows users control multiple websites with one account, Marketplace— a feature that allows users buy professional services, add features and functionality to websites, buy new add-ons and themes, etc, Email and Office— a tool that allows you access any productivity tools bought and access cloud-based word processing, email clients from Microsoft or Google, and spreadsheet tools.
 There is also an advanced section that houses the advanced Web-hosting settings that advanced users might be interested in.
 Bluehost also offers free SSL certificates and domain names on basic plans so that new users have fewer upsells to pay for.

-WpEngine does not use cPanel.
+WpEngine does not use cPanel as other big hosts as Hostgator or Bluehost do.
 For users concerned with how easy it will be to handle a Web-host’s backend, this might be something of a problem.
 While WpEngine’s proprietary user interface is intuitive and easy to use in its own right, it may take some getting used to.
 We aren’t entirely sure that it is a good thing.
 WpEngine’s User portal displays the number of storage, visitors and bandwidth that has been used.
 Ideally, this sounds like a good thing.
 But when you think of the fact that WpEngine’s plans have no “unlimited” option like most other Web-hosts, things begin to get a bit icky.

 As far as we could see, that was the only problem we could find with WpEngine’s backend.
 The Frontend had more issues for us, though.
 First of all, we found it difficult to navigate.
 As most Web-hosts do, we were bombarded with a lot of information, but it doesn’t mean very much if users cannot make a head of the information being given.
 The fact we had to read more than necessary in order to find answers to simple questions didn’t exactly fill us with pride either.